LucasDelfino92/morrowindsharp/mw#.md

 I want to thank the following people for their support.
 Not only for their kind comments towards me and the guide, but also for having gone the extra length and financially supporting me!

 - **Tythesly** (August 11th, 2021)

-# CREDITS

-I want to thank the following mod authors for their original mods which have been edited for inclusion in this guide.

-- Aoimevelho, for [**Cavern of the Incarnate Overhaul**](https://www.nexusmods.com/morrowind/mods/42860?), which was edited to remove all cavern edits while keeping the changes to the False Incarnates intact.
-- R-Zero, for [**Lucky Strike - A Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765?) and [**Flies**](https://www.nexusmods.com/morrowind/mods/43481?), which were edited to fix issues with the mods.
-- ProfArmitage, for providing the fix to **Flies'** underwater flies bug.
-- NullCacade, for [**Controlled Consumption**](https://www.nexusmods.com/morrowind/mods/45624?), which was edited to include ingredient consumption restrictions.
-- Remiros and Half11, for [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305?), which was edited for compatibility with **Ownership Overhaul**.

 # COMPATIBILITY